-In England the inclusion of food preparation and distribution is considered an important part of a nurse's duties, as it is felt that furthering the nourishment of the patient is one of the nursing arts.
-Company; and Robert, who is married, has a baby daughter, and is manager of a finance company in Grande Prairie, Alberta.
+In England the inclusion of food preparation and distribution is considered an important part of a nurse's duties, as it is felt that furthering the nourishment of the patient is one of the pursing arts. for his engineer's papers, obtaining his third class papers in 1930 and his second class papers in 1940.